AlexRod34/ECE4180-RetroPie-Gaming-Console/README.md

 ## **Project Idea**

 In order to relive our childhood memories, we decided to design a personal-retro gaming console for our final semester project for ECE 4180: Embedded System Design.
-The motivation behind the design was the (seemingly) ease-of-use that the Raspbeerry Pi Model 3 B+ supports for hosting a nodes.js applications and a respective webserver.
+The motivation behind the design was the ease-of-use that the Raspbeerry Pi Model 4 supports for hosting a nodes.js applications and a respective webserver.
 In order to build system that was portable and ergonomic for display as well as use, a 3D model was constructed to house the display, the pi, the battery pack, on board speakers, and miscellaneous electronics.

 ![alt text](https://github.com/svia3/ECE4180-RetroPie-Gaming-Console/blob/master/images/IMG_20191206_002154.jpg)